Chaboi45/Take-a-break-component/README.md

 # Take-a-break-component
-Alerts a staff member to tell them to take a break if they have been on the forums for a while.
+Alerts a member to tell them to take a break if they have been on the forums for a while.